john-exe-sj/PythonConcepts/README.md

-# Welcome to Our Project
+# Welcome to Python Concepts.

-Welcome to our project!
-This repository contains the source code for our amazing project.
+This repository serves as a resource for Code Coaches who need immediate material to discuss necessary topics, such as coding fundamentals in Python.

 ## Getting Started